 PhD student in the Department of Learning Disabilities.

-I graduate from Haifa University with an MA in Learning Disabilities, supervised by Dr. Anat Prior.
-My research focused on the combined effect of bilingualism and ADHD on executive functions.
+I graduate from Haifa University with an MA in Learning Disabilities and as a licensed diagnostic specialist.
+My thesis research, supervised by Dr. Anat Prior, focused on the joint effect of bilingualism and ADHD on executive functions.

 E-Mail: firstname.lastname@example.orgYisrael Smith